Annual Review of Vision Science: History

 The Annual Review of Vision Science was first published in 2015 by Annual Reviews.
+Though it began with a physical edition, it is now only published electronically.

 Its founding editors were J. Anthony Movshon and Brian Wandell.
-In 2021, Wandell was succeeded by David H. Brainard and John H. R. Maunsell.
-Though it began with a physical edition, it is now only published electronically.
+In 2021, Wandell was succeeded by David H. Brainard.
+Brainard and Movshon were joined by John H. R. Maunsell for 2023.
+As of October 2023, Brainard and Maunsell became the editors.

 Scope and indexing

 The Annual Review of Vision Science is multidisciplinary, including aspects of neuroscience, genetics, computer science, cell biology, and medicine.
 Reviews may cover optics, retina, visual perception, eye movement, visual processing, visual development, vision models, computer vision, and the mechanisms and treatments of diseases that affect vision.
-As of 2022, Journal Citation Reports lists the journal's 2021 impact factor as 7.745, ranking it fourth of 61 journal titles in the category "Ophthalmology" and 34th of 274 titles in "Neurosciences".
+As of 2024, Journal Citation Reports lists the journal's 2023 impact factor as 5.0, ranking it sixth of 95 journal titles in the category "Ophthalmology" and 49th of 310 titles in "Neurosciences".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, and BIOSIS Previews, among others.